 A client might choose to reconnect to the server automatically by creating a new binding handle and calling EcDoConnectEx.
 This will create a new Session Context on the server.
-Note that all Server objects previously opened on the server will no longer exist and the client MUST issue ROP commands if the client wants to recreate or reopen the Server objects.
+Note that all Server objects previously opened on the server will no longer exist and the client MUST issue ROP commands to re-create or reopen the Server objects.